 Alas, as promising as his future seemed to be, Clear Prince broke down after that Melbourne Cup and was quickly retired to stud.
 Denied glory with the son of Ruantallan, Hayes quickly made up for it with some big-race victories in his first few seasons training out of Lindsay Park.
 Romantic Son won the 1971 S.A.J.C.
 Marlboro Plate; Wine Taster the 1972 S.A.J.C.
 Adelaide Cup; and Bush Win the 1973 S.A.J.C.
 Sires’ Produce Stakes and the 1974 V.R.C.
 Australian Cup.
 1974 was also the year in which Colin Hayes enjoyed his best season with a three-year-old yet when Haymaker, a son of the imported Stunning, won him his first Victoria Derby and W.A.T.C.
 Australian Derby.
 Raced by a syndicate of five friends including Betty Hayes, Haymaker was bought as a yearling at Trentham for NZ$5,600 when offered on account of breeder Gordon Pollard.
 Haymaker was out of the mare Summer Queen, a full sister to Bright Blend, which Hayes had trained to run second in the 1962 Victoria Derby, and later won a South Australian St. Leger and Port Adelaide Cup.

 It was an early example of Hayes liking for a family and repeatedly buying a particular broodmare’s progeny.
 Three seasons later Hayes would acquire a grey filly out of Summer Queen and race her successfully as Minuetto.
 The very next season after Haymaker, along came that wonderful mare How Now.
-A brilliant three-year-old, How Now was owned by George Frew, head of the Commodore Hotel group, together with Ron Nestor, Alan Johnson and Brian Rayner – all of whom worked together.
+How Now was no brown cow.
+A brilliant three-year-old, she was owned by George Frew, head of the Commodore Hotel group, together with Ron Nestor, Alan Johnson and Brian Rayner – all of whom worked together.
 How Now won the V.R.C.
 Wakeful Stakes and the A.J.C.
 Oaks and the following spring was well nigh unbeatable at weight-for-age in Melbourne when she won the V.R.C.
 Craiglee Stakes, V.A.T.C.
 Underwood Stakes and Caulfield Stakes.
 This New Zealand-bred daughter of In The Purple topped off that spring campaign by taking out the Caulfield Cup with 52 kg on a heavy track, after a superb ride from a wide draw by John Stocker.

 For all of the stallions that stood at Lindsay Park in the 1970s, which apart from those already mentioned included Boone’s Cabin, Bright Finish and Estaminet, it was a high-class French racehorse for which Colin Hayes completed negotiations in the winter of 1971 that would come to have the most profound impact.
 Without Fear – the horse in question – was a son of Baldric II out of Never Too Late, a daughter of the English Derby winner Never Say Die.
 A strikingly handsome stallion with a kind temperament, he was classically bred on the celebrated Princequillo-Nasrullah cross.
 Lindsay Park syndicated the stallion into fifty shares of $4,600 each, placing a total valuation on the son of Baldric II of $230,000.
 Bred by Mrs Howell E. Jackson at the famous Bull Run Stud in Virginia, Without Fear had been foaled in France in 1967.
 He only had four race starts in his life.
 He won his only two races as a two-year-old viz. the Prix de Saint-Firmin (1000 metres) and the Prix Herod (1600 metres) and in so doing shared equal second topweight of 59 kg behind Breton in the 1969 French Two-Year-Old Handicap.
 Colin Hayes saw him race that year and was immediately attracted.